vijay-khanna/vk-analytics-examples/01-MSK-Producers-KDAFlink-ES/README.md

 ##SSH to Kafka client
 export KafkaClientEC2InstanceSsh=$(aws cloudformation describe-stacks --stack-name $CFN_TEMPLATE_NAME --query "Stacks[0].Outputs[?OutputKey=='KafkaClientEC2InstanceSsh'].OutputValue" --output text) ; echo $KafkaClientEC2InstanceSsh

+echo "export KafkaClientEC2InstanceSsh=${KafkaClientEC2InstanceSsh}" >> ~/.bash_profile

 ## **** Open a new Terminal in cloud9 for ssh to Kafka Client
 $KafkaClientEC2InstanceSsh -i ~/environment/temp_ssh_keys/$PROJECT_NAME-sshkey.key
+### !!!!
+This might have some issues, as Cloud9 can change the Public IP after reboot.
+In that case manually allow Cloud9's Public IP access to Kafka Client's Security Group.

 ### !!!!
 Copy paste the values of these commands from Cloud9 to the Kafka-Client-SSH Terminal.. this is one option.. or we can use Parameter Store
 echo $(echo export MSKClusterArn=$MSKClusterArn)